View recipients of the Charles Fleming Award for environmental achievement.

-The 2016 Charles Fleming Award for Environmental Achievement has been awarded to Professor Bruce Clarkson from the University of Waikato.
+The 2019 Charles Fleming Award for Environmental Achievement has been awarded to Professor David Towns from Auckland University of Technology.

 Stephen Michael Dawson